Learn how to play the Blues scale

 Cycle of 4th

-Your final Blues scale exercise move to the nearest shape possible as we go through our favourite cycle, the cycle of 4th!
+Your final Blues scale exercise move to the nearest shape possible as we go through your favourite cycle, the cycle of 4th!

-Just like when you practised the Minor Pentatonic, the movement of this exercise is:
+Just like when you practised the Minor Pentatonic, the movement of this exercise flows like this:

 Em shape – Am shape – Dm shape – Gm shape – Cm shape.